Reconstruction of Quantum Fields: CCR, CAR and Transfields: Quadratic spaces and generalised statistics

 \subsection{Order implies quadratic generation}

 We now state and use the key structural result mentioned in the introduction.

 \begin{lemma} Let \(T = \bigoplus_{n\geq 0} T_{n}\) be a graded free algebra on finitely many generators, and let \(I\triangleleft T\) be a homogeneous two--sided ideal.
 Suppose that, for a fixed total order on the generators, the classes of ordered monomials form a homogeneous basis of the quotient \(F = T/I\).
-Then \(I\) is generated in degree two. \end{lemma} \begin{proof} See appendix. \end{proof} The intuition behind the proof follows a physical line of reasoning.
+Then \(I\) is generated in degree two. \end{lemma}

+The intuition behind the proof follows a physical line of reasoning.
 The transition from distinguishable to indistinguishable particles can be viewed as the introduction of relations among the various polynomials one can form from the chosen reference basis, which plays the role of an alphabet.
 Imposing that the many–particle space admits an ordered basis means precisely that, after applying the allowed relations, any monomial that does not respect the fixed order can be rewritten as a linear combination of ordered monomials.

 The grading by particle number plays an essential role.
 In degree zero there can be no relations, trivially.
 In degree one, any relation would collapse information about a single particle, which we do not allow.
 Thus the minimal degree in which nontrivial relations may appear is the two–particle sector, and they must appear there, since already at two particles one can consider interferometric or scattering scenarios.